iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 TLV-Value:

->  A "string" data type encoding binary data representing an 8-octet initialization vector.
-The value MUST be as specified in {{RFC3394}}.
+>  A string data type encoding a sequence of octets representing an 8-octet initial value (IV).
+The value MUST be as specified in section 2.2.3 of {{RFC3394}}.

 TLV-Length:

->  8 octets
+>  10 octets

 ### BLE-Keying-Material.KEK-ID